chrko/helm-tpl-asconfig-issue/report.md

   # […]
 ```

-This is being templated and afterward again indented by spaces for the surrounding ConfigMap.

 ### Workaround 1 - Changing the config files

 So in case staying with `tpl (.Files.Glob "").AsConfig .` approach, the source files need to be modified to get the following data before invocation of `tpl`: